Begbies Traynor Group

 Distress was concentrated in League One and League Two, with no clubs in the SPL and Championship showing signals of serious financial stress.

-Thomas MacKay, managing partner of Begbies Traynor in Scotland and Northern Ireland, said: “We are seeing a gradual reduction in football distress in Scotland, which is welcome, but several of the lower league clubs are still finding it difficult to navigate this tough economy, and face a challenge to balance the books in the second half of the season.
+Thomas McKay, managing partner of Begbies Traynor in Scotland and Northern Ireland, said: “We are seeing a gradual reduction in football distress in Scotland, which is welcome, but several of the lower league clubs are still finding it difficult to navigate this tough economy, and face a challenge to balance the books in the second half of the season.

 “Overheads such as non-player wages, National Insurance contributions, utilities and wholesale food and beverage costs are all still rising, and at a time when many households and individuals are tightening the purse strings through necessity.”